 Social Networks (Companies that connect individuals around common interests and facilitate sharing.)

+With regard to the collection of user-specific data listed in II.A. by any category of third party listed above, the short form notice shall not be required to disclose such sharing if the app developer does not affirmatively authorize such collection and does not know about such collection before it occurs.
+App publishers may not consciously avoid knowledge of such collection, and once informed of third party collection, app publishers must either take reasonable steps to prevent collection that is inconsistent with their short form notice or modify their short form notice.

-App developers shall not be required to disclose sharing with third party service providers where a contract between the app and the third party explicitly: (i) limits the uses of any consumer data provided by the app to the third party solely to provide a service to or on behalf of the app; and, (ii) prohibits the sharing of the consumer data with subsequent third parties.
+Short form notice shall not be required for sharing with third party service providers where a contract between the app and the third party explicitly: (i) limits the uses of any consumer data provided by the app to the third party solely to provide a service to or on behalf of the app; and, (ii) prohibits the sharing of the consumer data with subsequent third parties.

 User-specific data does not include aggregated information that does not include any of the user’s personally identifying information, and would not allow that information to be inferred.

-C. Exceptions to Short Form Notice
+C. Exceptions to Short Form Notice of Collection and Sharing

+Short form notice shall not be required for collection or sharing of data that is not identified or is otherwise promptly de-identified and where reasonable steps are taken to prevent the data from being re-associated with a specific individual or device.
+App developers shall be deemed to take such reasonable steps to the extent that they:

+(a) take reasonable measures to de-identify the data;

+(b) commit not to try to re-identify the data; and

+(c) contractually prohibit downstream recipient with whom they have contracts from trying to re-identify the data and to bind any further recipients from trying to re-identify the data.

 The most common app collection and sharing activities for operational purposes as listed below in (a)-(g) are exempt from the short notice requirements in Sections II.A. and B., and include those activities necessary to: